 But we already knew that, didn’t we?
 According to data from MediaRadar via Adweek, the number of advertisers running programmatic ads through the end of July is up36% since January, and total programmatic spend between April and July is up 11%year-over-year.
 The beauty of programmatic is that campaigns can stop and start, but you’ll recall that meant significant pauses: programmatic spend in April alone was down 9% compared to the beginning of the year.
 But we’re back, baby!
 According to eMarketer, programmatic is projected to account for 86.5% of total display ad spend by 2021.

 Retail and eCommerce Saving Us All

 According to eMarketer, US retail digital ad spending will increase by 3.1% this year, to $28.23 billion.
 Retail will remain the largest digital ad spending vertical, accounting for 21.0% of total US digital ad spend.
+It is important for the retail sector to tap into the resources that are made available to them, either in the form of digital marketing assistance or in the way of tech-based help, for instance, it empowers businesses to use targeted software that can help them hone their strategies and build on plans that will work for them in the long-run, as well as evolve their business model to the level they need to reach their customers.
 The retail industry will spend $8.61 billion more on digital ads this year than the next-closest vertical, financial services.
 If you’re in retail, here’s how to keep your messaging up to par.